chri3i/Ruvaak-Readme/README.md

 All of the MCM options are automatically configured for you already.
 Wait until all notifications on the top left are gone before opening the MCM. **Failing to do so will cause quite a few issues later on and will require you to start a new save.** You can tweak the MCMs to your liking:

 - CGO (Leaning and Camera noise can be adjusted.
-I set them to 0.25)
+I set them to 0.0)
 - Combat Difficulty Customizer (again, default profile is loaded but if the game is too hard/easy you can tweak stuff there)
 - Draw 2 (Goes hand in hand with the equipment styles you can set up in XPMSE MCM)
 - Legacy (Race mod which lets you choose which racial power you want to use)
 - Lucien (If you set a supported nickname, he will call you by that)
-- NASC (Normal Attacks Stamina Consumtion, pretty straight forward.
-Adjust how much stamina your weapons should use)
+- Sovngarde Beckons (tinker with the settings as you like)
 - SkyUI
-- Smart Harvest (choose whatever you want there or pause it by pressing 'O (the letter)' outside of menus), **Press K with an item selected in your inventory to add said item to the black list so that Smart Harvest ignores it (recommended once you found your first 'Ice Claw'**
 - The Ultimate Dodge Mod (A config will get loaded upon start.
 You don't have to change anything there really)
 - XPMSE (Adjust the equip styles for your character)
 - I recommend to look at 'Breakable Equipment' to flag any lantern (one is found in the starting room) as unbreakable